 It's hard to believe so many months have passed, but this is a strange time.
 I've been in the Dominican Republic longer than expected but I'm thankful to be here, for various reasons.

-On other fronts, over the last year I co-wrote the screenplay for an independent Spanish film that was shot here in November.
+On other fronts, over the last year I served as Acting coach for the lead actress and script doctor for the screenplay of an independent Spanish film that was shot here in November.
 I was sorry not to be present for the shooting, because I worked before the filming began as an acting coach for the lead actress, but I had other commitments in November.
 Anyway, everyone seemed pleased with the process and the film is due to come out some time this year, though I have no idea how the release schedule has been affected by the pandemic.
-The working title was Aura and it was directed by Spanish director, Judith Colell.
+The title will likely be 15 HORAS and it was directed by Spanish director, Judith Colell.

 In other news, I'm almost finished translating and re-editing El Camino a tu Salud R.E.A.L., by Doctor Raquelina Luna.
 It's "an integrative guide to total well-being."
 Integrative health is not my field but I learned a lot working on it and I'm proud of the results.
 The English version may only be available on Kindle, but I really look forward to seeing it completed and I'd recommend it to anyone.